spxp/spxp-specs/SPXP-Spec.md

 aware of the following shortcomings and problems that we want to address in the upcoming versions of this protocol.

+##### Publishing posts, including encrypted posts
+Currently, only the profile owner can publish posts via the Profile Management Extension.
+We also want other profiles to be able to publish posts.
+This has already been prepared in this version by introducing signing certificates.
+But we are still missing endpoints to publish posts.
+Also publishing encrypted posts makes this even more challenging.

 ##### Comments
 We are aware that comments are a fundamental building block of social networks.
 Although there have been some experiments with this feature, we decided to defer it to the next version.